 - Program Structure: 4–5 courses

-- Time to Complete: 8 months when studying full-time; 8 months to 3 years when studying part-time; 5 months to 2 years when studying online
+- Time to Complete: 8 months when studying full-time or 8 months to 3 years when studying part-time

 countries represented by Northeastern students and faculty